mark-hobbs/pypd/README.md

-# PyPD
+# pypd

-A simple and performant Python implementation of the bond-based peridynamic model.
-PyPD offers an intuitive class structure with fully interchangeable material models and integration schemes.
+A simple and performant Python implementation of the bond-based peridynamic model. `pypd` offers an intuitive class structure with fully interchangeable material models and integration schemes.

 ### Features:
 - **Pure Python:** Written entirely in Python, leveraging the power of [Numba](https://numba.pydata.org/) for optimal performance